General waste production by Palmerston households has decreased by 12 per cent since 2014.

 In response to this, Council is reviewing two options for the collection of general residential waste to see if savings can be made.
 Of the two options being considered, the one chosen will form part of a new waste collection contract, which will be awarded for a period of 8 years.

-For residential dwellings, Council is seeking the community’s preference between Option 1 and Option 2:
+For residential dwellings, Council sought the community’s preference between Option 1 and Option 2:

 120 litre general waste bin collected twice per week (current service):